githubtraining/github-pages/responses/07_next-steps.md

 - You used the GitHub Flow like a natural
 - You enabled GitHub Pages
-- You picked a default theme
-- You changed the theme using the config file
+- You selected a theme using the config file
 - You learned about proper directory format and file naming conventions in Jekyll
 - You added and modified Jekyll front matter